Nuclear Power in Brazil

 In November 2006 the government announced plans to complete Angra 3 and also build four further 1000 MWe nuclear plants from 2015 at a single site.
 Angra 3 construction approval was confirmed by Brazil's National Energy Policy Council in June 2007 and received Presidential approval in July.
 Environmental approval was granted in March and all other approvals by July 2009.
 It will essentially be the same as unit 2 but with digital instrumentation and control systems.
 In December 2008, Eletronuclear signed an industrial cooperation agreement with Areva, confirming that Areva will complete Angra 3 and be considered for supplying further reactors.
 Areva also signed a services contract for Angra 1.

 First concrete for Angra 3 was in June 2010, closely following the construction licence from the National Nuclear Energy Commission (CNEN).
 The plant was expected in operation at the end of 2015 after 66 months.
 In November 2013, in line with the 2008 agreement, it awarded a €1.25 billion ($1.7 billion) contract to Areva for engineering services and components, digital instrumentation and control system, supervision of installation works and commissioning of the unit.
 Two Brazilian consortia bid for installation contracts.
 One is for electro-mechanical assembly associated with the reactor’s primary system, valued at around BRL 1.31 billion ($640 million), and another is for secondary-side work, estimated at BRL 1.67 billion ($816 million).
 Both were awarded in February 2014.
 Following a corruption probe in mid-2015, Eletrobras suspended both contracts.
-In mid-2016 the corruption investigations involved Eletronuclear, further affecting the construction schedule and taking it significantly beyond 2018.
+In mid-2016 the corruption investigations involved Eletronuclear, and then funding ran out, halting the work and taking the construction schedule significantly beyond 2018.
 At the end of 2013 the plant was about half completed.
 Local content is estimated at about 70%.

 In December 2010 Brazilian national development bank BNDES approved BRL 6.1 billion (US$ 3.6 billion) in financing for Angra 3, covering almost 60% of the then estimated cost of BRL 9.9 billion.
 In December 2012 state-owned Caixa Economica Federal bank agreed to lend BRL 3.8 billion ($1.86 billion) to Eletrobras for completion of the plant.
 Total estimated cost is now $7.59 billion.